ppy/osu-wiki/wiki/Beatmapping/Overall_Difficulty/en.md

 ---
 tags:
   - OD
   - Hit Window
   - Notelock
+  - Accuracy
 ---

-# Overall Difficulty
+# Overall difficulty

-*For recommended OD values, see: [Ranking Criteria](/wiki/Ranking_Criteria/)*
+*For recommended OD values, see: [Ranking Criteria](/wiki/Ranking_Criteria)*

-Overall difficulty, commonly abbreviated as *OD*, defines how difficult it is to achieve high accuracy.
+Overall difficulty, commonly abbreviated as *OD*, defines how difficult it is to achieve high [accuracy](/wiki/Accuracy).
 The value ranges from 0 to 10; higher OD values will require more accuracy and precision.
 At OD0, a player can get a hit score of 300 at less than 79.5ms away from hitting it exactly on-time.
 On the other end of the scale, OD10 requires being less than 19.5ms away for the same hit score of 300.

 Since accuracy is important for gaining health, overall difficulty indirectly influences how hard it is to pass a [beatmap](/wiki/Beatmaps).
 Higher OD values mean shorter time windows to clear [hit objects](/wiki/Hit_Objects), both in general and in terms of getting high score values.
 The width of the hit window is defined by the following table: